All Episodes

 If that's put in play, that's great.

-But there are gonna be tons of things that are gonna determine people's decision in this election.
+But there are going to be tons of things that are going to determine people's decision in this election.

 I think this is a classic choice election.

-Either want to continue Obama's failed economic policies, record debt deficit, the the the largest number of people out of the labor force that we've ever faced, fifty million Americans in poverty, forty-five million Americans on food stamps.
+Either want to continue Obama's failed economic policies, record debt deficit, the largest number of people out of the labor force that we've ever faced, 50 million Americans in poverty, 45 million Americans on food stamps.

-You want to continue that, or you want to you want to continue Obamacare or you want to replace it?
+You want to continue that, or you want to continue Obamacare or you want to replace it.

 You either want to expand coal mining and drilling and nuclear technology and fracking and other technologies, or you want to remain dependent on foreign oil, the countries that hate us.